zalando/postgres-operator/docs/user.md

         memory: 100Mi
 ```

-The `enableConnectionPooler` flag is not required when the `connectionPooler`
+The `enableMasterConnectionPooler` flag is not required when the `connectionPooler`
 section is present in the manifest.
 But, it can be used to disable/remove the
 pooler while keeping its configuration.